 What will happen next?

-- We will then investigate your complaint.
-This will normally involve passing your complaint to our principal solicitor, Mr John Das, who will review your matter file and speak to the member of staff who acted for you.
+2. We will then investigate your complaint.
+This will normally involve passing your complaint to our director, Mr John Das, who will review your matter file and speak to the member of staff who acted for you.

 3. Mr Das will then invite you to a meeting or arrange to speak with you on the telephone to discuss and hopefully resolve your complaint.
 He will do this within 14 days of sending you the acknowledgement letter.